danielpowney/my-chatbot/readme.txt

 === My Chatbot ===
 Contributors: dpowney
-Tags: chatbot, Dialogflow, AI, asssistant, natural language, intent recognition, conversational Requires at least: 4.0
+Tags: google, chatbot, dialogflow, AI, asssistant Requires at least: 4.0
-Tested up to: 5.4
+Tested up to: 5.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create your own branded AI chatbot for WordPress powered by Dialogflow (formerly API.AI).
+Create your own branded AI chatbot for WordPress powered by Google Dialogflow (formerly API.AI).

 == Description ==

-A artificial intelligent chatbot for WordPress powered by Dialogflow (formerly API.AI).
+A artificial intelligent chatbot for WordPress powered by Google Dialogflow (formerly API.AI).
 [View Demo](https://danielpowney.com/my-chatbot-demo?utm_source=view-demo&utm_medium=free-plugin&utm_campaign=readme).

 * Create your own branded chatbot
 * Assume the appearance of a Dialogflow supported messaging platform to display rich message content.
-Currently supports quick replies and images for Facebook, and displays these as messages to your website chatbot visitors.
+Currently supports quick replies and images, and displays these as messages to your website chatbot visitors.
-* Add hyperlinks in response message content using HTML markup.
 * An overlay can be added on every page to display the chatbot.
 The overlay can toggle up or down.
+* Shows conversation history across pages
 * A shortcode and widget are available to display the chatbot.
+* Add hyperlinks in response message content using HTML markup.
 * Settings with color pickers for backgrounds and fonts, custom text (e.g. powered by) and opacity for old conversation bubbles.
 * Lightweight and super fast as it uses the Dialogflow Agent API to process natural language queries.
 * Enable the chatbot overlay to be displayed on specific posts.